JohnReddyZhang/hw2/README.md

 ### Initial Commit:
 The initial commit was marked *red* for committing only initial environment files used by PyCharm
 (I am using every chance to get myself familiarized to IDEs)

+### Test Cases:
+First run of test case will success, but second or later run will fail **some** tests if not deleted pkl files in "data" folder.

+This is due to auto save on each operation, and TestClass LoadFiles is using the same pkl as Report, so data will be cumulative.